 The Lynn Family Foundation is dedicated to helping individuals recognize and achieve their potential in their personal and professional lives through mentorship, scholarships and experiences.

 Both Anthony and Stacey are grateful for the opportunities and support they received that helped them have successful career paths and the life they now have together.
-While they are living on opposite coasts, given their careers with Anthony in Los Angeles and Stacey in New York, they continue to carry out their professional and personal passions while working to provide opportunities for others to do the same.
+They both continue to carry out their professional and personal passions while working to provide opportunities for others to do the same.

 Despite a busy and successful career, Anthony was determined to finish his college degree after starting it 26 years prior.
 In 2018, he received his bachelor’s degree in interdisciplinary studies from the University of Nevada – Las Vegas.
 He debated not attending the graduation ceremony to walk on the stage and get his diploma, but decided to attend.
 He thought if his story inspired someone and encouraged players to finish their degrees, it was worth the travel and missing the final two days of rookie mini-camp.
 Plus, the Chargers’ owner said it sent a stronger message than he could give on that practice field.

 Outside of football, Anthony is passionate about his faith and helping others.